e5 (formerly known as KEY) Program

 Entrepreneurship education is an integral ingredient of academic activity at the University of Rochester.
 Prominent in this area is the e5 (KEY) Program that provides selected students with the opportunity to devote one or two semesters, tuition free, to the study and practice of entrepreneurship, defined as "transforming an idea into an enterprise that generates value."

-Students may propose to devote as much as an entire academic year to internships, special projects, business plan development, research into various facets of entrepreneurship, additional coursework, or analysis of how culture and public policy influence entrepreneurial activity.
-Any undergraduate at the University who has been accepted into a major may apply at any time prior to the spring semester of the senior year.
+Students can propose to devote as much as an entire academic year to internships, special projects, business plan development, research into various facets of entrepreneurship, additional coursework, or analysis of how culture and public policy influence entrepreneurial activity.
+Any undergraduate at the University who has been accepted into a major can apply at any time prior to the spring semester of the senior year.